-The Kogod School of Business’s online business master’s programs are ranked as follows by U.S. News & World Report in 2021.
+The Kogod School of Business’s online business master’s programs are ranked as follows by U.S. News & World Report in 2021 and 2022:

 American University’s Kogod School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 AACSB accreditation is known worldwide as the longest-standing, most recognized form of specialized and professional accreditation an institution and its business programs can earn.

 The online MS in Marketing Analytics program focuses on the impact that data analysis has on marketing, advertising, and brand strategy.
 Compared to the MS in Business Analytics program, which offers a foundational degree in data analytics and its application in business, the MS in Marketing Analytics program is dedicated to the study of how data affects marketing in various industries.

 Prepares students for careers in marketing such as digital marketing analyst, marketing strategist, and market researcher